brothermos/react-netflix-clone/README.md

 # netflix-clone

-This project using React and style by using styled-components
+This project using React and styled by using styled-components

 npm install